UNIVERSAL FUND MEMBERFounder, MYCURE

 Dale joined Watsi on March 12th, 2013.
-Five years ago, Dale became the 422nd member to automatically support a new Watsi patient every month.
-Since then, 5,133 more people have become monthly donors!
-Dale's most recent donation traveled 5,800 miles to support Samuel, a man from Kenya, to fund hearing aids.
+Eight years ago, Dale joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dale's most recent donation traveled 10,000 miles to support Stravensky, a future engineer from Haiti, to fund heart surgery.